 In these blog-essays on reforming the higher civil services in India, I propose to follow what I have written in 2011 for Kennedy School Review, with suitable addition, expansion and revision.
 This first part basically explains the structure and constitution of the services and its various branches, including the selection process.

 I must point out that the original essay was written for US/non-Indian audience, and therefore, things were explained starting from the basics.
 In that sense, to many of my Indian readers in general, and to my civil servant colleagues in particular, this part of the essay may appear somewhat familiar.
-Nevertheless, I would like them to go through it patiently (it is now 4500 words long), as I think, it contains useful insights.
+Nevertheless, I would like them to go through it patiently (this part is now almost 4500 words long), as I think, it contains useful insights.
 WordPress statistics tells me that a significant proportion of my blog readers are from outside India, and therefore, I am maintaining the basic explanations.

 It is difficult to structure the essays in advance, but tentatively, I would be covering the following issues in this and subsequent essay, one part per essay: